Goga-Barabadze/dictionary-parser-api/README.md

-### Please make sure to use this table for every Merge Request you make
+### Please make sure to use this table for every Merge Request you create
 | commit    | message                                                             |
 |-----------|:--------------------------------------------------------------------|
 | `feat`    | new feature for the user                                            |